Coronavirus: Family of NZ's seventh case speak out

 "Given that he was completely asymptomatic he had no expectation that the result would be positive."

-On the morning of March 13, there was no advice from authorities recommending self-isolation after travel abroad, so feeling well the couple continued on to Wellington as planned, the statement continued.

-Reynaud flew from Brisbane to Wellington on Air NZ flight 828 before heading to his hotel room.
+Reynaud flew from Brisbane to Wellington on Air NZ flight 828, before heading to his hotel room, for a long planned trip to visit the couple's son.

 "Not long after arriving in New Zealand, we received the news that Andre had tested positive to Covid19," the statement reads.